KC survives errors, takes AFC West with 23-13 win over Pats - WHIZ News

-The Chiefs survived a series of mistakes and questionable calls by the officials to hold off the New England Patriots 23-16 on Sunday.
+After building a 20-7 lead, the Chiefs survived a series of mistakes and questionable officiating to hold off a late rally by the defending Super Bowl champions.

-Combined with Oakland’s loss to Tennessee, the Chiefs (9-4) took their division.
-And the loss ended the Patriots’ 21-game home win streak in the regular season and playoffs, which was tied for the longest in team history.
+Combined with Oakland’s loss to Tennessee, the Chiefs (9-4) clinched the AFC West.
+The loss ended the Patriots’ 21-game home win streak in the regular season and playoffs, which was tied for the longest in team history.
 It also was the third-longest string in NFL history.

+Mahomes was 26 of 40 for 283 yards, a touchdown and interception, playing through a hand injury he suffered during Kansas City’s second offensive series.
+Tight end Travis Kelce added a 4-yard TD run.

+Mahomes now is the third quarterback this season to earn his first win against the Patriots, joining Baltimore’s Lamar Jackson and Houston’s Deshaun Watson.
+All three were previously 0-2.

 New England (10-3) has lost two in a row.

-Patrick Mahomes was 26 of 40 for 283 yards, a touchdown and interception.
-Travis Kelce added a 10-yard TD run.
-Tom Brady was under pressure all night and finished 19 of 36 for 169 yards, a touchdown and interception.
+Tom Brady was under pressure all game and finished 19 of 36 for 169 yards, a touchdown and interception. the 169 yards are his second-fewest passing yards this season.
+He spoke after the game with his right elbow heavily wrapped.

+“They threw a lot of different defenses at us,” Brady said.
+“Some we handled well and some we didn’t.”

 But the 42-year-old Brady got free and scrambled 17 yards for a first down.

-The Patriots couldn’t get into the end zone, however, losing the rematch of January’s AFC title game.
+The Patriots couldn’t get into the end zone, however, losing the rematch of January’s AFC title game in Kansas City.

-The Chiefs led 23-7 in the third quarter before they committed a series of mistakes that helped the Patriots close the gap.
+The Chiefs led 23-7 in the third quarter before they committed multiple miscues that helped the Patriots close the gap.

-First, Patriot special-teamer Nate Ebner blocked Dustin Colquitt’s punt, which rolled out of bounds at the Chiefs 19.
-It set up a 10-yard run by Brandon Bolden that made it 23-13, but White was stopped short on his 2-point conversion run attempt.
+First, Patriots special teamer Nate Ebner blocked Dustin Colquitt’s punt, which rolled out of bounds at the Chiefs 19.
+It set up a 10-yard run by Brandon Bolden that made it 23-13, but James White was stopped short on his 2-point conversion run attempt.

 It prompted an immediate challenge by Patriots coach Bill Belichick, which resulted in the call being overturned and the ball awarded to New England.